 The ABI Bankruptcy Case Blog and the St. John’s Bankruptcy Research Library offer current research on bankruptcy’s most cutting edge cases and issues.

 The LL.M. degree requires 24 credit hours.
+Students have up to four years to complete the degree.
+Many practitioners choose to pursue a part-time course schedule.
+Remote participation options are available for some courses.
 The 10 hours of required courses are listed immediately below.
 For the remaining 14 hours of elective credits, students can select from a wide array of specialized LL.M.-level bankruptcy courses.
 The elective course descriptions follow the listing of required courses below.
 Although nearly all LL.M. students limit their coursework to bankruptcy LL.M. courses, additional electives are available from both the regular J.D. curriculum and the M.B.A. curriculum of St. John’s Peter J. Tobin College of Business.
 A listing of both J.D. and M.B.A. courses that may be appropriate for LL.M. students follows the listing of LL.M. courses.